|

 users in /etc/passwd and ignore centralized (AD, IdM, LDAP,

 etc.) users.
-The faillock(8) command will also no longer
+The faillock(8) command will also no longer track

-track user failed authentication attempts.
-Enabling this
+user failed authentication attempts.
+Enabling this option will

-locked out locally and in the centralized mechanism.
+locally and in the centralized mechanism.

 nodelay